rob-myers/rob-myers.github.io/docs/plan.md

   - Andros is __situated__
   - `NavDemo1` has other NPCs

-- bring back `say`
-- ❌ start using `yarn inspect` as in BFF for server side debug
-- 🤔 NPCs have label
-  - NPCs label tracks them as they move
-- ✅ user can only move npcs via terminal e.g. `click`...
 - ❌ maybe consider shadows and door shadows (doors can fade)
 - can pause it
 - can write script manually or continually `look`ing